Updated: May 11th, 2025

 Reduce your stress levels

 Let’s be honest, if you don’t give your body a break, your adrenals won’t be able to slow down either.
 Eliminating stress entirely is impossible, of course.
 But you can reduce stress and learn how to better respond when stressors do arise.
+A good place to start is finding just one thing you can stop doing in your overloaded schedule.
+Every small step can eventually lead to big results.

 Start your day with deep breathing